communicationcoder/ModelingGoals/README.md

-This notebook applies LDA modeling to an experimental dataset investigating participants' goal inferences.
+This notebook applies LDA modeling to an experimental dataset investigating participants' Instagram use goals.

 ### Key python libraries: